 Because I know I don’t always have the right things to say, I’ve learned to turn to God and His Word to help direct my daughter.
 If you’re looking for a nice, easy-to-relate-to bible for your preteen/teen, try this one which was created especially for girls ages 11 and up – *NLT Girls Life Application Study Bible.

 These are my favorite five verses that she and I turn to over and over as reminders that He is in control, that He has great plans for her, and that she can do all things with the strength He gives her (and it’s a great big strength!)

-5 Bible Verses All Tween Girls Need to Hear
+5 Bible Verses For Teen Girls

 “For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.”

 When Erin started 5th grade, she ran for class representative of student council.
 She didn’t win.
 To her dismay, she didn’t even come in second.
 “And, Mom,” she cried, “There were only three people running!”

 I turned to Jeremiah 29:11 to help parent her.
 We opened her Bible together, turned to the scripture, and read it together.

 “Sis,” I told her.
 “This is the best time to learn and understand this verse.
 Sometimes things don’t go like we plan.
 It’s okay to be briefly disappointed that our expectations haven’t worked out, but don’t dwell on it.
 Instead, dwell on this verse and know that He has other plans in store for us and those plans will be perfect for you.”

 Months later, I learned first hand how Erin had taken that scripture to heart.
 Something else at school hadn’t quite gone as she planned.
 As I walked by her room on my way to the living room, I heard her reciting, voice strong, “For I know the plans I have for you…”